DS-USAFA/Computational-Probability-and-Statistics/docs/02-Data-Basics.md

 </div>

 Finally, consider a hypothetical variable on education, which describes the highest level of education completed and takes on one of the values *noHS*, *HS*, *College* or *Graduate_school*.
 This variable seems to be a hybrid: it is a categorical variable but the levels have a natural ordering.
 A variable with these properties is called an **ordinal** variable.
 A categorical variable with levels that do not have a natural ordering is called a **nominal** variable.
 To simplify analyses, any ordinal variables in this book will be treated as nominal categorical variables.
-In `R`, categorical variables can be treated in different ways; one of the key differences is that we can leave them as character values or as factors.
-When `R` handles factors, it is only concerned about the *levels* of values of the factors.
+In `R`, categorical variables can be treated in different ways; one of the key differences is that we can leave them as character values (character strings, or text) or as factors.
+A factor is essentially a categorical variable with defined *levels*.
+When `R` handles factors, it is only concerned about the *levels* of the factors.
 We will learn more about this as we progress.

 Figure \@ref(fig:tax-fig) captures this classification of variables we have described.

 > **Exercise**:
 Data were collected about students in a statistics course.
 Three variables were recorded for each student: number of siblings, student height, and whether the student had previously taken a statistics course.
-Classify each of the variables as continuous numerical, discrete numerical, or categorical.

-The number of siblings and student height represent numerical variables.
+Classify each of the variables as continuous numerical, discrete numerical, or categorical.^[The number of siblings and student height represent numerical variables.
 Because the number of siblings is a count, it is discrete.
 Height varies continuously, so it is a continuous numerical variable.
-The last variable classifies students into two categories -- those who have and those who have not taken a statistics course -- which makes this variable categorical.
+The last variable classifies students into two categories -- those who have and those who have not taken a statistics course -- which makes this variable categorical.]

 > **Exercise**:
 Consider the variables `group` and `outcome30` from the stent study in the case study chapter.
 Are these numerical or categorical variables? ^[There are only two possible values for each variable, and in both cases they describe categories.
 Thus, each is a categorical variable.]